act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 5

-Text node is contained in a native button
+Text is contained in a native button.

 ```html
 <button>My button!</button>